aksiksi/compose2nix/README.md

 ##### Remove volumes

-Either:
+You can do one of the following:

 1. Re-generate your NixOS config with: `-remove_volumes=true`
-2. Run `sudo podman volume prune`
+2. Run `sudo podman volume prune` to manually cleanup unreferenced volumes

 #### `docker compose up`